ashraghunath/Inventory-management-system/README.md

 1) On Heroku
 Access the following link
 https://ashwin-shopify-inventory.herokuapp.com/items
-Note : Heroku takes some time to restart idle applications so may not work on first try for the inital call.
+Note : Heroku takes some time to restart idle applications so may take some time to work on first try.

-2) Locally using Docker (docker needs to be installed on the machine) Run the following docker cmd on the terminal - docker run -p 8081:8080 theashwinr/inventory-management-system:1.0 Here, 8081 is the host port and can be changed.
+2) Locally using Docker (docker needs to be installed on the machine) Run the following docker cmd on the terminal - docker run -p 8081:8080 theashwinr/inventory-management-system:1.0 and then proceed to enter the following in the browser http://localhost:8081/items Here, 8081 is the host port and can be changed.
 ```
 ### Feature picked : Push a button export product data to a CSV